Oregon Wing

 Transportation and RON for Friday and Saturday will be provided using training funds for selected out-of-area students.
 In addition, those out-of-area instructor candidates successfully completing the TTT program will also have transportation and RON costs covered to attend their required classroom programs which have not yet been scheduled but are expected to start in January 2024 and occur on the normal wing training weekend (3rd weekend of the month).
 Due to very limited funds for transportation and RON, we will be limited in the number of out of area candidates that can be supported.

-ORWG has created a simplified process to request approval to fly training and proficiency sorties under mission symbols A5 (training) and A12 (proficiency).
+The following paragraphs describe ORWG’s process to request approval to fly training and proficiency sorties under mission symbols A5 (training) and A12 (proficiency).
 A training flight (A5) is when any aircrew member is a trainee.
 It is intended that ES personnel work with their unit ES or Operations officer to coordinate and complete the required paperwork.

 Here are the steps: